giacomocap/sagrafacile/SagraFacile.NET/ProjectMemory.md

 ---
 # Session Summaries (Newest First)

+## (2025-06-12) - Refactor Printer Document Builder to use ESCPOS_NET
+**Context:** Addressed issues with printing special characters (e.g., Euro symbol, accented characters appearing as '?') and QR codes being too small.
+This was suspected to be due to encoding problems in the custom `EscPosDocumentBuilder` and limitations in its QR code generation.
+**Accomplishments:**
+*   **Added `ESCPOS_NET` NuGet Package:** The `ESCPOS_NET` library (version 3.0.0) was added to the `SagraFacile.NET.API.csproj`.
+*   **Refactored `SagraFacile.NET/SagraFacile.NET.API/Utils/EscPosDocumentBuilder.cs`:**
+    *   The class was rewritten to utilize the `ESCPOS_NET` library.
+    *   It now uses `ESCPOS_NET.Emitters.EPSON` for generating printer commands.
+    *   The default printer code page is set to `CodePage.PC858_EURO` in the constructor to ensure correct rendering of European special characters.
+    *   The `PrintQRCode` method was updated to use `_emitter.PrintQRCode()`, mapping the previous `moduleSizeMapping` parameter to `ESCPOS_NET.Size2DCode` (e.g., `Size2DCode.EXTRA` or `Size2DCode.LARGE`) to address the small QR code issue.
+The error correction level is set to `CorrectionLevel2DCode.PERCENT_15`.
+    *   Font size adjustments now use `_emitter.SetStyles()` with `PrintStyle.DoubleWidth` and `PrintStyle.DoubleHeight`.
+    *   The `SetDoubleStrike` method was found to not have a direct equivalent in the `PrintStyle` enum or easily accessible via the `EPSON` emitter's style methods; it currently logs a warning and is non-functional to prevent compilation errors.
+**Key Decisions:**
+*   Adopted `ESCPOS_NET` as the standard library for ESC/POS command generation to improve reliability and cross-platform compatibility.
+*   Prioritized fixing character encoding and QR code size.
+**Next Steps:**
+*   Thoroughly test printing functionality, especially receipts with Euro symbols, accented characters, and QR codes, to ensure the issues are resolved.
+*   Review `PrinterService.cs` to ensure it aligns with any subtle changes in `EscPosDocumentBuilder` usage, particularly around QR code sizing parameters if the default mapping isn't optimal.
+*   If `SetDoubleStrike` is a critical feature, further investigation into `ESCPOS_NET` capabilities or printer-specific raw commands will be needed.

 ## (2025-06-12) - Configurable PreOrder Polling Service
 **Context:** Added the ability to enable or disable the `PreOrderPollingBackgroundService` (which polls SagraPèreOrdini) via an environment variable.
 **Accomplishments:**